Tracey Lindberg: Birdie (2015)

-Introduction of Birdie in High Schools

-Bruce Poon Tip was on the panel of the 2016 Canada Reads Competition and was Birdie's defender.
-He saw Birdie as a piece of work that encompasses Indigenous resistance to colonization.
-This motivated him to introduce the novel into High Schools, in which his first project launched 10, 000 copies into High Schools.
-Bruce Poon Tip sees Birdie as a way to encourage people to re-traditionalize and de-colonize.
+Bruce Poon Tip was on the panel of the 2016 Canada Reads competition and defended Birdie.
+He lauded Birdie as a piece of work that encompasses Indigenous resistance to colonization.
+His project to introduce the novel into high schools launched 10,000 copies into schools across the country.

-Awards
+Awards and recognition

-Lindberg received a Best Book award from the National Post in 2015.
-She was also a finalist for Canada Reads in 2016.
-Lindberg's 2015 Birdie was a national best seller, a CBC Canada Reads finalist, a best book of the year, a finalist for an Alberta Literary Award and the Kobo Emerging Writer Prize, and a long listed selection of the International DUBLIN Literary Award.
+Birdie was 45th on a list of the 100 best books of the year by the National Post in 2015.
+It was also a finalist for Canada Reads in 2016.
+Birdie was a national bestseller, a finalist for an Alberta Literary Award and a Kobo Emerging Writer Prize, and a longlisted selection of the Dublin Literary Award.
 Lindberg was also named a CBC "writer to watch".